clj-commons/claypoole/README.md

   (doall results))
 ```

-Claypoole provides ordered and unordered parallel `for` macros.
+Claypoole also provides ordered and unordered parallel `for` macros.
 Note that only
 the bodies of the for loops will be run in parallel; everything in the for
 binding will be done in the calling thread.